Hausers Patio

 Perhaps the most fun part when buying a fire pit is browsing through the various designs.
 These days, you can find just about anything, from petite fire bowls that sit atop a table to fire tables made for eating and drinking on up to full-on fireplaces.
 Some have a lip around the fire itself, which is handy for keeping the warmth away if you like to place a cold beverage on the top.
 Often, consumers have a choice of finish color so that is another feature to consider.

-Louvre outdoor gas fire pit Hausers Patio
+Louvre outdoor gas fire pit luxury outdoor living by hausers patio

 It is best to install a fire feature on a hard outdoor surface.